Ph.D., Animal Behavior, University of California, Davis, California, 2022.

 B.S., Neuroscience and Behavior, Minors: Psychology, Dairy Management; University of New Hampshire, Durham, New Hampshire, 2016.

-In the course of my PhD, I have sourced international collaborations for my work, designed a feeding enrichment device for cattle, mentored 30 undergraduate students, and assisted in developing a comprehensive nationwide dairy welfare auditor training program run by the Professional Animal Auditor Certification Organization.
+I am interested in generating research to help inform science-based decisions about animal welfare, and translating research to a broad audience.
+In the course of my PhD, I assisted in developing a comprehensive nationwide dairy welfare auditor training program run by the Professional Animal Auditor Certification Organization.

 I am now an Assistant Professor in Animal Behavior and Welfare in the Department of Animal Science at the University of Tennessee-Knoxville.